 Because of many things, Northville is a great place for families with children to consider.
 First of all, many other families with children live here, making Northville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Northville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Northville’s overall crime rate is lower than average for the country.

-Northville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Northville does not have a public transit system used by locals to get to and from work.

 The most common language spoken in Northville is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include German/Yiddish and Spanish.